CHRISTOPHER ANKERSEN, Ph.D., MSc

-Dr. Christopher Ankersen is Clinical Associate Professor at the Center for Global Affairs he teaches in the Transnational Security concentration.
-Prior to joining NYU, Christopher was the Security Advisor for the United Nations system in Thailand.
-Previously, he held positions at the UN Assistance to the Khmer Rouge Trials in Phnom Penh, Cambodia; the UN Offices in Geneva and Vienna; and with the Department of Safety and Security in New York, where he was Desk Officer for Iraq in 2005 and 2006.
+Dr. Christopher Ankersen is Clinical Associate Professor at the Center for Global Affairs, where he teaches in the Transnational Security concentration.
+Prior to joining NYU, Christopher was the Security Advisor for the United Nations system in Thailand (2012-2017).
+Previously, he held positions at the UN Assistance to the Khmer Rouge Trials in Phnom Penh, Cambodia (2010-2012); the UN Offices in Geneva (2007-2010) and Vienna (2006-2007); and with the Department of Safety and Security in New York, where he was Desk Officer for Iraq (2005-2006).

-His current research interests include civil military relations, strategic studies and international security.
+His research interests include civil military relations, strategic studies, international security, and crisis/disaster response.
 He is particularly interested in the geopolitics and transnational security issues of Southeast Asia.

 Christopher Ankersen holds a BA (Hons) in International Politics and History from Royal Roads Military College (Canada) and an MSc and PhD in International Relations from the London School of Economics and Political Science.